Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Methodology

+Adversarial domain adaptation typically achieves alignment between source and target feature distributions by training a domain discriminator to make source and target feature distributions indistinguishable \citep{NEURIPS2018_717d8b3d}.
+However, \citet{zhao2019learning, liu2019transferable} warn that aligning only input features can be insufficient or even harmful and feature-level discrepancy minimization does not necessarily yield invariant representations and may increase the target error in some cases.
+In federated multi-source settings this can be more problematic because discriminator training generally requires simultaneous access to samples from multiple domains.

+Instead, \citet{FACT} recently proposed a non-adversarial and federated alternative that measures predictor disagreement on unlabeled target samples to quantify inter-source differences and minimizes the average pairwise disagreement between source predictors.
+This approach allows identifying domain-specific artifacts without explicit adversarial maximization.
+This idea is captured by the full pairwise discrepancy:

 where the sum $\sum_{i < j}$ ranges over all unordered pairs of distinct source domains $i, j \in \{1, \dots, N\}$.
-However, this formulation scales quadratically with the number of sources, making it impractical in large-scale settings.
-To address this, the current state-of-the-art adversarial UMDA method \citet{FACT} introduces the concept of \emph{inter-domain distance minimization}, where, at each round, two source domains are randomly selected, and the disagreement between their classifiers on target data is minimized.
-Formally, this is defined as:
+Because this formulation scales quadratically with the number of sources, requiring $\binom{N}{2}$ pairwise comparisons, it becomes impractical in large-scale settings.
+To address this, \citet{FACT} further introduces the concept of Inter-Domain Distance (IDD) minimization, where, at each round, two source domains are randomly selected, and the disagreement between their predictors on target data is minimized. \citet{FACT} formally define this as:

-which encourages domain-invariant representations by aligning the outputs of individual source classifiers on the target distribution.
-Although efficient, this approach introduces high variance, as each update reflects only the behavior of a single random pair of sources.
+which encourages domain-invariant representations by aligning the outputs of individual source predictors on the target distribution.
+Although efficient and unbiased, this approach introduces high variance, as each update reflects only the behavior of a single random pair of sources.
 Our empirical findings show that this approach becomes unstable in diverse multi-source settings and frequently fails to converge on challenging target domains.

-We propose a robust alternative: instead of computing all pairwise disagreements or sampling a single random pair, we randomly partition the $N$ source classifiers $\{F_n\}$ into two equally sized disjoint groups $\mathcal{G}_1$ and $\mathcal{G}_2$, and compute their weighted average classifiers, and adversarially update the shared feature extractor $G'$ by minimizing the group discrepancy.
+An intuitive explanation of the connection between Corollary \ref{thm:multisource} and the proxy losses are deferred to Appendix \ref{app:connection}.